radhesh1/rsh/crates/rsh-std/CONTRIBUTING.md

 ## Lifecycle of a change
 1. Verify the team thinks your idea is potentially relevant and useful, as above.
-1. If it's more than a simple bug fix, open a placeholder PR as soon as you get started and [set it to draft status][github_draft_pr].
+2. If it's more than a simple bug fix, open a placeholder PR as soon as you get started and [set it to draft status][github_draft_pr].
   This will alert other contributors that you're working in this area and let you advertise roughly what scope of changes you're thinking of.
 See [below](#the-pr) for details.
-1. Get things working in your local development environment.
+3. Get things working in your local development environment.
   If you have questions along the way, you can post a question in your PR or have a more casual discussion with rsh fans on [Discord `#implementation-chat` channel][discord#implementation-chat].
-1. When you get to an appropriate state of doneness, push your changes to the PR and remove the draft status.
+4. When you get to an appropriate state of doneness, push your changes to the PR and remove the draft status.
-1. Team members and other contributors will then review your PR.
+5. Team members and other contributors will then review your PR.
   Respond to any review comments they raise and address them one way or another.
 (Not all comments demand you make a change!)
-1. When you and the team are comfortable with the PR, a team member will merge it into the repo and you can delete your working branch.
+6. When you and the team are comfortable with the PR, a team member will merge it into the repo ,and you can delete your working branch.
-1. If you've added a whole new command or made a breaking change, (strongly) consider writing it up for the release notes.
+7. If you've added a whole new command or made a breaking change, (strongly) consider writing it up for the release notes.
   Currently, release notes are maintained in a different repo, [`rsh.github.io`].
 Make your change in a local clone of that repo and